-Limiting of modules on offer in a particular academic year and availability to foreign students.
+Limiting of modules on offer in a particular academic year and availability to foreign students

-The dean, in consultation with the head of department concerned, determines which modules will be presented each year, taking into consideration the availability of lecturing personnel, space and financial implications and/or other circumstances.
-The dean may, on recommendation of the relevant head of department, determine the maximum number of registrations for a specific elective module in terms of the prescribed guidelines.
-The dean may also, on recommendation of the relevant head of department, determine that a particular LLM module will not be offered where on the first day of lectures four or fewer students are registered for such module.
-A student may not register more than twice for the same module.
-In order to pass a module, the student must obtain a final mark of 50%.
+The Dean determines which modules will be presented each year, taking into consideration the availability of lecturing personnel, space and financial implications and/or other circumstances.
+The Dean may, on recommendation of the relevant head of department, determine the maximum number of registrations for a specific elective module in terms of the prescribed guidelines.
+The Dean may also, on recommendation of the relevant head of department that a particular LLM module will not be offered where on the first day of lectures four or fewer students are registered for such module.